BrunoGriffon/HeltecWiKi/news/LoRaHunt/LoRaHunt.md

 ### Repeater

 LoRa technology enables amazing radio ranges.
-However, the traps are usually located on the ground in dense forest.
+However, the traps are usually located on the ground in dense vegetation.
 This limits the range, especially since a maximum transmission power of only 21 dBm is permitted in the ISM 868 MHz band in Europe.
 However, our hunting ground covers several square kilometers.
 We have therefore set up a number of repeaters.
-In a repeater, the ESP32 is activated by the SX1262 LoRa chip as soon as it receives data from a trap alarm or the base station.
-The data is then forwarded.
+In a repeater, the ESP32 is activated by the SX1262 LoRa chip as soon as it receives data from a trap detector or the base station.
+The data is then forwarded and ESP32 goes to sleep again.

 ![image info](img/repeaters.jpg)